 Truman Dam & Visitor Center

-The Harry S. Truman Visitor Center, one of only a handful of Class A visitor centers in the United States, sits atop Kaysinger Bluff and provides a spectacular view of Truman Dam and Reservoir.
-Exhibits within the visitor center provide information about the rich history of the Osage Arm of Lake of the Ozarks Valley from pre-civilization to modern day.
+The Harry S. Truman Dam Visitor Center, one of only a handful of Class A visitor centers in the United States.
+It sits atop Kaysinger Bluff and provides a spectacular view of Truman Dam and Reservoir.
+Exhibits within the visitor center provide information about the rich history of the Osage Arm of Lake of the Ozarks Valley from pre-civilization to modern-day.
 Waterfowl, bald eagles, and turkey vultures can routinely be observed from the observation deck.

 The architectural firm of Linscott, Haylett and Associates, AIA, of Kansas City, Missouri, designed the visitor center.
-Construction on the building began in 1975 and was completed in 1977 by Miller-Stauch Construction Company of Kansas City, Kansas.
+Construction on the Truman Dam Visitor Center began in 1975 and was completed in 1977 by Miller-Stauch Construction Company of Kansas City, Kansas.
 Kaysinger Bluff provides a natural setting for the structure’s contemporary design, with the exterior and interior surface treatment developed to blend with the surroundings both in texture and color.

 The rotunda area contains reproductions of archeological fossils and artifacts found in an area now covered by the waters of Truman Reservoir.
 On the south wall is a life-sized painting of the Missouri Leviathan, a creature once thought by scientist Albert E. Koch to have roamed the area.
 Actually, the bones of this extinct “creature” were that of many Mastodons and other creatures that Koch discovered in the area in 1840.
 Ramps on each side of the rotunda leading to the observation deck.
 A social history timeline depicting the exploration and settlement of the Osage Arm of Lake of the Ozarks Valley is displayed on the north wall for viewing as visitors walk up the north ramp.